Accommodation / Sweden

 - The lodge also has a fully stocked bar and pretty impressive wine cellar for any enthusiasts staying

-- A short walk from the restaurant building, there is also a sauna for guests to enjoy.
-Indulging in a sauna, after an exhilarating day in the great outdoors is just the perfect way to unwind!
-This is bookable locally and charges may apply
+- A short walk from the restaurant building, there is also a sauna and hot tub for guests to enjoy.
+Indulging in a sauna, after an exhilarating day in the great outdoors is just the perfect way to unwind and the hot tub is the cherry on the cake!
+This is bookable locally and charges apply

 Guest room types